DMacMakes/dmdocs/content/en/torrens/ise102/week5/index.md

 ```
 ### Exercise: Creating the twoTimes program.

-Using the code outline below and the real code above, create and complete the *multiplier* project in Visual Studio.
+Using the code outline below and the real code above, create and complete the *multiplier* project on Replit.

 ```cpp
 #include <iostream>